 Other well-known sap-producing trees include the canyon maple, boxelder maple and big leaf maple.
 And although not a maple, birch trees are commonly used in Sweden and Norway for producing sap.

-The major maple syrup producing statesOpens in a new tab. in the US are Vermont, New York and Maine.
-The largest Canadian producing provinces are Quebec and OntarioOpens in a new tab..
+The major maple syrup producing states in the US are Vermont, New York and Maine.
+The largest Canadian producing provinces are Quebec and Ontario.

 What are the most commonly grown maples for maple syrup production?